bourtemb/gitlab-migration-tools/Communication/e-mail.md

-Subject: Please log into GL with your GH account ASAP
+Subject: Gitlab Migration: Please log into GL with your GH account ASAP

 Dear Tango contributor,